 The Nature Conservancy and researchers from University of Florida, Old Dominion University and Florida Fish & Wildlife Conservation Commission (FWC), Bonefish and Tarpon Trust, and the Florida Keys Environmental Fund have partnered to study sponge community restoration.
 The partners have propagated sponges both at natural sites and nurseries.
 In natural sites, existing sponges are cut and monitored for recovery and the pieces are placed locally, then monitored for growth.
 In underwater nurseries, seven species are grown.
 They were collected locally, then will be transplanted in the future on degraded areas of Florida Bay.

-After transplantation, sponges are monitored for benefits to water quality including impacts on plankton and nutrient cycling, creation of habitat for other species, ability to become self-sustaining, and improvement of reproductive success.
-As of February 2017, between 6,000-7,000 sponge pieces have been placed out in natural habitat, and another 6,000 are growing in four sponge nurseries.
-The program is led by the FWC's Fish and Wildlife Research Institute, Dr. Mark Butler of Old Dominion University and researchers from Florida SeaGrant and FWC, with the objective of determining the potential effectiveness of large-scale sponge restoration.
+After transplantation, sponges are monitored for benefits to water quality, including impacts on plankton and nutrient cycling; creation of habitat for other species; ability to become self-sustaining and improvement of reproductive success.
+Since the program began in 2015, thousands of sponge pieces have been placed in natural habitats, and thousands more are growing in four sponge nurseries.
+The program is led by the FWC's Fish and Wildlife Research Institute, Dr. Mark Butler of Old Dominion University and researchers from Florida SeaGrant and FWC.
+The objective is to determine the potential effectiveness of large-scale sponge restoration.